m-inh/flappy-rtc/README.md

 Enjoy flappy bird with friend ;)

 ## Todo list
-1. Translate old code from es5 to es6
+1. Translate old code from es5 to es6 (using OOP)
 2. Mock another player (UI)
 3. Connect to another player
 * UI